aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/arrowwidth/_index.md

 public class ArrowWidth
 ```

-A utility class providing constants.
 Width of the arrow at the end of a line.
 ## Fields

 | Field | Description |